Noah-Kennedy/rmc-core-2017-2018-clj/README.md

 # rmc-core-2018-2019

-This repository contains the software for the Core Networking Module used by the MSOE NASA Robotic mining competition team.
+This repository contains the software for the Core Networking Module used by the MSOE NASA Robotic mining competition team during the 2018 Competition.
+A future release of this software will also be used during the 2019 Competition.

-This software handles the connection between the driver station and the robot.
-It also contains the core robot logic, including how incoming commands from the driver station are to be responded to.
+This software handles the connection between the driver station and the robot, as well as the core robot logic, including how incoming commands from the driver station are to be responded to.

+This software was developed using the Clojure programming language.
+This decision was made due to the excellent tools Clojure provides for concurrent and asynchronous designs.

 This software is designed to be run on a Raspberry PI, but it may work on other UNIX-based systems.
 This software runs on port 2401.